 From your initial wedding planning stage to the big day and beyond — your marriage celebrant handles a wide range of duties and extra special tasks.
 From assisting with music and ensuring your family knows what they’re doing to emceeing and liaising with your vendors.

 The level of involvement during your wedding day can vary, depending on your wedding style.
 If you’re after a simple yet magical elopement with little fuss — there are celebrants willing to get the basics done for you and leave it at that.
 If, however, you’re planning a more personalised ceremony, there are celebrants who will go above and beyond to craft a highly engaging, unforgettable moment for you and your guests.
 You’re investing in their creativity and expertise to ensure everything goes to plan.

-So if you’re unsure exactly what a celebrant offers your wedding planning journey, here’s everything they can do from before the wedding to after the honeymoon.
+If you’re unsure as to what a celebrant offers throughout your wedding experience, here’s everything they can do before, during, and after your big day.

 Your first meeting

 Celebrants usually offer couples a non-obligatory first meeting to get a sense of who you are, toss around ideas, and ultimately check out whether they match your wedding vision and personality as a couple.
 It’s a great opportunity to help your celebrant understand what you want and see if they can deliver your dream ceremony.

 These sessions usually go from half an hour to an hour over a cup of coffee.
 If you can’t physically meet up, many offer virtual chats instead.